micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 ---

+## Embedded systems

+From the software point of view, an embedded system is a small computer, built for a dedicated function (as opposed to general purpose computers).

+There are many types of embedded systems, with varying degrees of complexity, from small proximity sensors used in home automation, to internet routers, remote surveillance cameras and even smart phones.

+Complex systems, especially those with high bandwidth communication needs, are designed around embedded versions of GNU/Linux, which include a large kernel, a root file system, multiple processes, not very different from their larger cousins running on desktop computers.

+The _application_ is generally a combination of processes running in user space, and device drivers, running inside the kernel.

+## Bare-metal embedded systems

+Smaller devices have much less resources, and are build around microcontrollers which do not have the required hardware to properly run an Unix kernel.

+In this case the application is monolithic and runs directly on the hardware, thus the name _bare-metal_.

+µOS++ focuses on these bare-metal applications, especially those running on ARM Cortex-M devices.
+Although µOS++ can be ported on larger ARM cores, even the 64-bits ones, there are no plans to include support for MMU, virtual memory, separate processes and other such features specific to the Unix world.

+## Real-time systems

+A real-time embedded system is a piece of software that manages the resources and the time behaviour of an embedded device, usually build around a microcontroller, emphasising on the correctness of the computed values and their availability at the expected time.

+µOS++ is a real-time operating system (RTOS).

 ## Soft vs hard real-time systems

-A real-time embedded system is a piece of software that manages the resources and the time behaviour of an embedded device, usually build around a microcontroller, emphasising on the correctness of the computed values and their availability at the expected time.
 There are two types of real-time systems, hard and soft real-time systems.

 The main difference between them is determined by the consequences associated with missing **deadlines**.
 Obtaining correctly computed values but after the deadline has passed may range from useless to dangerous.